 According to the Bureau of Labor Statistics, the United States had nearly 151,600 dentists in 2018.
 Dentists generated an estimated $138 billion in revenue in 2020.

-To clean teeth, fill cavities, treat tooth or gum diseases and repair broken teeth, these professionals need tools, up-to-date equipment and supplies.
+To clean teeth, fill cavities, treat tooth or gum diseases and repair broken teeth, these professionals need tools, up-to-date equipment, and supplies.
 As a dental sales representative, you get the chance to help dentists bring smiles and healthy teeth and mouths.
-You do this by bringing dental products (small and large), knowledge and relationship-building skills.
+You do this by bringing dental products (small and large), knowledge, and relationship-building skills.

 In a dental sales representative role, you have multiple hats.
 As you’ll read below, you serve as a customer service representative and engage in business development.
 The specific work duties and environment depend on whether you take an outside sales representative or inside sales representative role.

-As in most sales representative jobs, you answer questions about the wares you’re promoting, negotiate the price, quantity and other terms of the order; place the order and follow up with the dentists or their staff on the performance of the dental products, questions or future needs of the dentist.
+As in most sales representative jobs, you answer questions about the wares you’re promoting, negotiate the price, quantity, and other terms of the order; place the order and follow up with the dentists or their staff on the performance of the dental products, questions or future needs of the dentist.
 So that the products will deliver the touted benefits, you likely will need to train the staff in using the tools or equipment.

 Sales representatives for dental companies hold more than sales jobs.
-You bring to your customers knowledge and connections to help them improve their services to patients.
-The educational part of your job includes explaining advances in dental treatments and techniques — and how the equipment, materials and supplies help the dentists, hygienists, orthodontists and others in the dental profession deliver the treatments and services.
+You bring to your customers’ knowledge and connections to help them improve their services to patients.
+The educational part of your job includes explaining advances in dental treatments and techniques — and how the equipment, materials, and supplies help the dentists, hygienists, orthodontists, and others in the dental profession deliver the treatments and services.
 You might even play part consultant by identifying ways for the practice to improve efficiency and service.

 You have territory sales as a representative, which means many clients in multiple locations.
-Depending on the size of your employer, your territory could encompass multiple regions of a state or even more than one state.
+Depending on the size of your employer, your territory could encompass numerous regions of a state or even more than one state.
 Expect to travel frequently, including overnight.

 If you choose the inside job, you’ll work mostly in offices to attract customers and new clients.
 Thus, you hold full-time status, but you avoid the travel required of outside dental sales representatives.
-Job postings for the inside dental sales representative job title come from suppliers, tools and dental equipment companies and from dental practices themselves.
+Job postings for the inside dental sales representative job title come from suppliers, tools, and dental equipment companies and dental practices themselves.
 Dentists employ inside sales reps to promote the practice and its services.

-Your duties as an inside sales representative for a dental practice may entail explaining to patients procedures such as cavity fillings, root canals and placing dental crowns or bridges on gaps or damaged teeth.
-You may get the tag of account manager for patients, as you price, bill insurance and patients and set payment plans for the treatments and other services provided at your office.
+Your duties as an inside sales representative for a dental practice may entail explaining to patients procedures such as cavity fillings, root canals, and placing dental crowns or bridges on gaps or damaged teeth.
+You may get the tag of account manager for patients, as you price, bill insurance, and patients, and set payment plans for the treatments and other services provided at your office.

 Sales representatives typically hold a bachelor’s degree.
-The majors include sales, marketing or business administration.
-As a dental sales representative, you deal with scientific and technical tools, supplies and equipment.
-To that end, you should include at least chemistry, biology and anatomy in your college curriculum.
+The majors include sales, marketing, or business administration.
+As a dental sales representative, you deal with scientific and technical tools, supplies, and equipment.
+To that end, you should include at least chemistry, biology, and anatomy in your college curriculum.

-If you attempt to enter a sales rep career through experience as a dental hygienist, you probably have taken classes in oral health, oral hygiene, oral anatomy and other dental-related subjects.
+If you attempt to enter a sales rep career through experience as a dental hygienist, you probably have taken classes in oral health, oral hygiene, oral anatomy, and other dental-related subjects.

 Your pay as a dental representative comes with potential bonuses and commissions to motivate you to cultivate relationships with customers and generate sales.
 PayScale reports in one of its salary surveys that dental sales representatives fetch between $1,000 and $45,000 in bonuses.
 The commissions range from $3,000 to $11,000.

 According to PayScale, the national average for representative salaries sits at $40,695.
-When you account for the bonuses, commissions and profit sharing, the earnings run from $25,000 to $92,000.
+When you account for the bonuses, commissions, and profit-sharing, the earnings run from $25,000 to $92,000.

 Sign up for job alerts to find new jobs in the dental sales representative field.
-When you do, focus on dental supply companies, major manufacturers of equipment, tools and supplies; or dental laboratories.
+When you do, focus on dental supply companies, major manufacturers of equipment, tools, and supplies, or dental laboratories.
 Include dental practices in your choices for job alerts.

 Ready to begin?